 Set Tadoussac as default location

-Mainly sunny.
-Wind west 20 km/h becoming light near noon.
-High minus 15.
-Wind chill minus 29.
+Cloudy with 40 percent chance of flurries.
+Wind southwest 20 km/h becoming light near noon.
+High minus 1.

 CBC News: Weather Centre